pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 ## Submitting your package for review in other venues

-We recommend submitting your package for review with pyOpenSci before:

-- publishing to a package repository, such as `PyPI` and `conda-forge`;
-- submitting a software paper describing the package to a journal.
+We recommend submitting your package for review with pyOpenSci before submitting a software paper describing the package to a journal.

 Review feedback may result in major improvements and updates to your package, including changes that could be break package functionality.